Law and Grace (Prague): Description

-Interpretation of the picture
+Interpretation

 The painting is symmetrically divided into two halves by the Tree of Life whose branches are dry on the left and green on the right.
 The left half (sub lege) depicts the stories of the Old Testament: the kneeling Moses receiving the tablets of the Ten Commandments on Mount Sinai; Adam and Eve under the Tree of Knowledge; the camp of the Israelites who have defied God and are dying after being bitten by venomous snakes; a pole with the raised-up serpent in the desert – the bronze serpent that protected those who looked up to it; and an open tomb with a dead person as the symbol of death.

 The naked man sitting in the middle under the tree, his body on the side of sin (Law) and his head turned to the side of Grace, is being spoken to from the left by the Old Testament prophet Isaiah, who is pointing to the Crucified Redeemer in the other half of the scene portraying symbols of Divine Mercy.
 John the Baptist, who is turning to the man from the right-hand side of the picture, shows the Lamb of God with a Heraldic flag – the symbol of salvation.
+In another version (Nuremberg, 1529), the Lamb stands in the middle and the resurrected Christ triumphs over death.

 On the right-hand side (sub gratis), scenes from the New Testament are depicted: the Crucifixion and the Lamb of God; Mary on Mount Zion symbolising the faithful who meekly and humbly submit to God's will; Christ incarnate with the cross flying from a choir of angels to Mary; and the Annunciation to the shepherds in the background.
 The resurrected Jesus stands in the foreground and he crushes underfoot the serpent and a human skeleton as symbols of the devil and death.

 In his work De Servo Arbitrio (1525), Martin Luther bases his ideas on the Letter of Paul to the Romans and explains his concept more specifically.
 Also influenced by Philip Melanchthon, Cranach's visual interpretation of Luther's teaching dates from the period after 1528.
 It explains the difference between Catholicism (based on the Old Testament) and Protestantism (based on belief in Divine Mercy).
 Following the publication of Melanchton's Augsburg Confession (1530), the painting thus symbolised a highly topical image of the Church at a crossroads.